globalconceptsmediallc-oss/gcm-operating-system-app/docs/GCM_OS_MASTER.md

 The handoff instruction is:

 Read GCM_OS_MASTER.md completely before proposing changes.
 It is the current authority for GCM OS.
 Do not rely on older architecture that conflicts with it.
+Use the completed file-by-file audit and current production state already recorded here.
+Do not ask Andy to reconstruct files or architecture that were already established unless a specific current production file is genuinely required for the next change.
 Review the actual production file involved in the current task before changing it.
 If production evidence conflicts with the Master, identify the conflict before changing either one.

 This allows a new development session to understand: